rcmakes/website-hugo/content/expandedlearning/filmfestival.md

 registrationInstructions:
 ---
 Attention all high school student writers, directors, and editors of all levels of experience!
-Here is your opportunity to show us what you got!
-Hosted by RCMakes and RCHS Film Club, there will be a #FilmFestival on March 24th at Rancho Campana High School.
-Participants may fill out [this form](https://goo.gl/forms/760yT8PAx7OxNjH42) if they are interested in making a film for a chance to win $300, $225, or $150.
-Get filming
+Here is your opportunity to show us what you got for a chance to win $300, $225, or $150!
+Hosted by RCMakes and RCHS Film Club, fill out [this form](https://goo.gl/forms/760yT8PAx7OxNjH42) if you're interested in making a film.
+Get filming!